Mental healthcare that meets your needs.

 How do you collect payments?

-We currently are accepting payments through Headway.
+We currently are accepting payments through TherapyPortal.
 For Clinical Consultations and LLMSW Supervisions we use Ivy Pay.

 Let us help you find care that's right for you.